jacgoudsmit/P1V/readme.md

 Revision Notes
 ==============

+* 2017-10-28 - (Jac Goudsmit) Added Parallax FPGA-123 (A9) target.
+* 2017-10-28 - (Jac Goudsmit) Modified all targets to use Chip Gracey's original "dig.v" architecture.
 * 2017-10-17 - (Andy Silverman) Added features to the Nexys4 build, to allow using some of the on-board hardware like a Propeller Demo board.
 Thanks Andy!
 * 2017-10-12 - (Jac Goudsmit) Altera targets split into separate project files; reorganized documentation.
 * 2017-10-11 - (Jac Goudsmit) Modified DE0-Nano to use the "p1v" architecture.
 Many thanks to Ray Rodrick (Cluso99), Brian Dennis (Ozpropdev), (Tubular), (Blittled), (Heater) for your help!